nanjizal/secrets4haxe/md/main2.md

 }
 ```

 these are often a faster implementation of a simple typedef.

+### Typedef, named annonymous object structures

 Typedef are much like a label ( pointer to ) for an annonymous object structure, class or function.

 ```Haxe
 function main() {